Tiered Pricing Model: Great to Maximize SaaS Revenue

 → Professional level: $99 per agent per month

-zendesk tiered pricing model
+Zendesk also uses the tiered pricing model successfully

 Crazy Egg